Implementing Register and Login in Cloudflare Workers with D1

 data.body.email,

-await hashPassword(data.body.password, env.SALT_TOKEN)
+await hashPassword(data.body.password, c.env.SALT_TOKEN)

 ]